en-research/ChangePoint-LSTM/README.md

 This is a Tensorflow 2 implementation.
 To train and evaluate the change point detection and RUL estimation model, run ```train.py```.

 ## Citation
-If you found the work useful, please consider citing:
+If you found this work useful, please consider citing:
 ```
 @article{arunan2024change,
   title={A change point detection integrated remaining useful life estimation model under variable operating conditions},